flexigpt/go-vulnfixes-db/README.md

 - File changes are taken from CVEFixes dataset or direct git pull through references in CVEInfo
 - A few change sets those are very large (>4MB) are dropped.
 This number is very small for now (<5)
 - The zipped changes files are present [here](./data/go-fixes/)

+## Initializing the repo

+- Checkout the repository
+- Create a venv
+- Activate the venv and install `pip-tools`
+- `pip-compile requirements.in -o requirements.txt`
+- For upgrading dependencies, add `--upgrade` to above